bergmeister/posh-dotnet/README.md

 Import-Module .\posh-dotnet.psd1
 ````

-It has been tested on `Windows PowerShell 5.1` and `PowerShell Core RC` using the dotnet CLI version 2.0.3.
+It has been tested on `Windows PowerShell 5.1` and `PowerShell Core 6.0 RC` using the dotnet CLI version 2.0.3 but it should also work down to version 3.0 of `PowerShell`.